Copyright protects authors, film makers, photographers and other creators from having their work used without permission.

 ‘Fair dealing’ is an exception allowable in UK Copyright Law that allows anyone to copy from copyrighted material.
-Unlike The CLA HE Licence, the amounts that can be copied are not defined but often the limits allowable under the CLA HE Licence are used as a guideline as to what might be defined as 'fair' but sometimes the amounts allowable may be less!
-As there are no are no defined limits of what is fair each individual has to make a judgement and decide whether their copying is fair if they are relying on 'fair dealing' as their defence.
+Unlike The CLA HE Licence, the amounts that can be copied are not defined.
+As there are no are no defined limits of what is fair, each individual must make a judgement and decide whether their copying is fair if they are relying on 'fair dealing' as their defence.
 Questions that might help you decide whether the use is fair are:

 Below are some FAQs that you may find useful regarding copying for private study and research.
-If, however, you have any other questions on Copyright you are advised to contact your Academic Librarian.
+If, however, you have any other questions you should contact your Academic Librarian.

 The CLA Higher Education licence provides blanket permission to photocopy from millions of books and journals and from a range of digital materials including ebooks.
 There are limits to how much you can copy and these are: